bitsofcotton/bitsofcotton/README.md

 without logged to access_log, there's no choice from my experience with many of hosting services.
 Therefore, we publish our files also here.

-A twitter account I had (around 2017-2020 (I don\'t have clear memory), after then, I don't have relation on the account.) had to be deleted because of wrong fingerprint on SSL certificate.
+A twitter account I had (around 2017-2020 (I don\'t have clear memory), after then, I don't have any relation on the account.) had to be deleted because of wrong fingerprint on SSL certificate.

 sites.google.com has something buggy on javascript nor someone mitms on line.
 So we have to delete sites.google.com/view/bitsofcotton site.